-VillageCareMAX is a HMO plan with a Medicare contract.
-VillageCareMAX Medicare Health Advantage (HMO-SNP) has a Coordination of Benefits Agreement with the New York State Department of Health.
+VillageCareMAX is an HMO plan with Medicare and New York State Medicaid contracts.
 Enrollment in VillageCareMAX depends on contract renewal.

 VillageCareMAX complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.

 ATTENTION: If you speak English, language assistance services, free of charge, are available to you.
 Call 1-800-469-6292 (TTY: 711).

 ATENCIÓN: si habla español, tiene a su disposición servicios gratuitos de asistencia lingüística.
 Llame al 1-800-469-6292 (TTY: 711).